euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to be able to call the CellNOptR functionalities within Python, we decided to use RPy2.
-There were 16,000 lines of R code and 4,000 lines of C code, that could not be re-used within Python without being alterd.
-Yet, the C code being called inside R, this is really 16,000 lines of R code that needed to be considerd.
-The wrapping itself what actually fairly straighforward following RPy2 documentation.
-However, we had to take into account some considerations.
+There are 16,000 lines of R code in CellNOptR and 4,000 lines of C code, that could not be re-used within Python without being alterd.
+However, the C code is called by the R functions and therefore do not need any
+wrappig functions.
+Even though the wrapping could be written following RPy2 documentation, however, we had to take into account some considerations.
 First, we did not want to  rewrite the documentation.
-The simplest solution we found was to implemenet a decorator (*Rsetdoc*) that appends the R documetation to the python docstring.
+The simplest solution we found was to implement a *decorator* (called *Rsetdoc*) that appends the R documentation to the python docstring.
 Another issue was that we found non-trivial for the user to figure out where to access to the R objects inside the python function.
 Consequently, we wrote another decorator (*Rnames2attributes*) that transforms the R objects into read-only attribute.
 So, our wrapping could be as simple as:

 .. code-block:: python